Margaret Hebblethwaite tells the legend behind Iguazú Falls and how they came to be.Read more...

 The Pa'I Puku School is run for children with poor families and the furniture made by the pupils is highly sought after © Marco Muscarà

-The Fundación Paraguaya does good work in offering microfinance and entrepreuneruial education, and they have a website in English (www.fundacionparaguaya.org.py).
-They have helped two excellent agricultural schools to get up and running on a self-sufficient basis (Hotel Cerrito in the Chaco and Mbaracayú Lodge in the North East).
-They take volunteers if they have excellent Spanish and are over 20, but this has a cost (click ‘Internships’ on the website).
+The Fundación Paraguaya does good work in offering microfinance and entrepreuneruial education, and they have a website in English.
+It has helped two excellent agricultural schools to get up and running on a self-sufficient basis (Hotel Cerrito in the Chaco and Mbaracayú Lodge in the North East).
+It offers one of the more serious volunteer opportunities and for this reason is more demanding: volunteers must have excellent Spanish and be over 20, and there is a cost.
+Write ‘Internships’ into the search box on the website.

-If you would like to help with the nutrition of poor children living in the bañado of Asunción, there are daily lunch canteens run by the organisation Ko’eju (15 de agosto 10, opposite the Congress; tel: 021 445446/497333; www.koeju.org), which means ‘dawn’ in Guaraní.
-The canteens began in 2002 in the Chacarita, where 350 children are still fed daily, and they have spread now to 20 other areas.
-Ko’eju is run by Luis and Olga Manfredi, pastors of the Centro Familiar de Adoración church.
+If you would like to help with the nutrition of poor children living in the bañado of Asunción and other poor barrios, there are daily lunch canteens run by the organisation Ko’eju, which means ‘dawn’ in Guaraní.
+The canteens began in 2002 in the Chacarita, and they have spread now to other areas.
+Ko’eju is a project by pastors and members of the Centro Familiar de Adoración church

-The Jesuit programme for the education of the poor in Latin America is called Fe y Alegría, and naturally there is a Paraguayan branch (O’Leary 1847, c/ Séptima Proyectada; tel: 021 371659/390576; email: firstname.lastname@example.org; www.feyalegria.org.py).
+The Jesuit programme for the education of the poor in Latin America is called Fe y Alegría, and naturally there is a Paraguayan branch.
 It does excellent work, running schools for the poor, training programmes for community leaders, and radio schools to teach literacy, particularly in Guaraní.
 Sometimes they take volunteers, particularly from Spain, but not for short periods.

-A charity that works principally in giving scholarships for tertiary level education to bright students from poor homes is the Santa Maria Education Fund (UK registered charity no.1105031; email: email@example.com; www.santamariadefe.org).
+A charity that works principally in giving scholarships for tertiary level education to bright students from poor homes is the Santa Maria Education Fund.
 It was founded by the author of this guide, and its projects can be visited in Santa María de Fe, Misiones.
 It takes a limited number of volunteers as English teachers, but they must be fluent in Spanish and fill specific job slots – usually five months to a year.
 Short-term visitors can sometimes help by transporting books from England.

-If you live in England, one way of helping is via the Anglo Paraguayan Association (email: firstname.lastname@example.org; www.paraguaysocietyuk.org).
+If you live in England, one way of helping is via the Anglo Paraguayan Association.
 It has a very small fund which it administers, in order to help a number of different projects.
 Because the organisation is largely composed of Paraguayans who have come to live in England, they have excellent feelers for small projects that deserve aid.